precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

    sudo dnf groupinstall "Development Tools"
    ```

-2. Then, enable the CRB repostitory to install Eigen3, and the install the rest of the available preCICE dependencies:
+2. Then, enable the CRB repository to install Eigen3, and the install the rest of the available preCICE dependencies:

    ```bash
    sudo dnf config-manager --set-enabled crb